 - Running (▶): Component provides an operating environment and is running normally.
-This value applies only to the active or standby compute module. - Connected (♥): Component is actively connected to the active compute module and is operating normally.
-This value applies to storage modules, I/O modules, and PSUs. - Shutting Down (): Compute module is shutting down.
-See "Shutting Down and Restarting a Compute Module" on page 301. - Shutdown (): Compute module has shut down. - Smart Exchange (): Active compute module is performing a Smart Exchange to the other compute module. - Recovering (): Compute module is transitioning. - Booting (∑): Compute module is booting. - Failed (): Component has failed and is not operational.
+This value applies only to the active or standby compute module. - Shutting Down (): Compute module is shutting down.
+See "Shutting Down and Restarting a Compute Module" on page 308. - Shutdown (): Compute module has shut down. - Smart Exchange (): Active compute module is performing a Smart Exchange to the other compute module. - Recovering (): Compute module is transitioning. - Booting (∑): Compute module is booting. - Failed (): Component has failed and is not operational.

-- Disconnected (): Component is not connected to the active compute module. - Off (■): Component is powered off.
+- Disconnected (): Component is not connected to the active compute module.